The Master of Entrepreneurship specialises in providing students with the knowledge and skills needed to:

 Read about m-Time, a start-up venture by Master of Entrepreneurship students, Yan Ting Choong and Sarah Agboola or Teenyco, by Master of Entrepreneurship student Bindi Raja, set to revolutionalise the 20-week ultrasound with 3D printing.

-Visit the degree's innovative and inspiring home, the Wade Institute, and discuss your start-up goals with the Wade team.
+Visit the degree's innovative and inspiring home, the Wade Institute, and discuss your start-up goals with General Manager Georgia McDonald.
+Chat about studying the Master of Entrepreneurship (scholarships, living arrangements, application process, etc.) and your entrepreneurial ambitions.

 Entrepreneurs and Industry Professionals are always invited to present special seminars.
 In 2017, the speakers include: